Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/introduction.rst

 Multi-Paint
    Paint on all selected Vertex Groups simultaneously, in a way that preserves their relative influence.
-   This can be useful when tweaking weights in an area that is affected by more than 3 bones at once, e.g. certain areas on a character's face.
+   This can be useful when tweaking weights in an area that is affected by more than three bones at once, e.g. certain areas on a character's face.

    This option is only useful in the Armature tab, where you can select multiple Vertex Groups